tushard-iprogrammer/univibetushar/README.md

 ## Upgrading
 The contributors may upgrade to the newer form of coding using the ng best practices by visiting [this](https://github.com/cgross/generator-cg-angular15)

+## Copyright
+All of this code is copyrighted content of Univibe, under a private license that ensures this code may not be used by anyone without the consent of [Univibe network](http://univibenetwork.in).
+Originally authored by [Abbas Dawood](https://github.com/abbasdawood) from [Vulpe](https://vulpe.in)